 Dress up like royalty for the day with your own flower crown.
-Charge for kids to buy ready-made ones or set up an area and charge a small fee for people that want to weave flowers together to make garlands and crowns of their own.
-An alternative is a mad hatters booth where people pay a fee to decorate and customize hats, caps, and visors.
+Charge for kids to buy ready-made ones or set up an area and charge a small fee for people who want to weave flowers together to make garlands and crowns of their own.
+An alternative is a Mad Hatters booth, where people pay a fee to decorate and customize hats, caps, and visors.
 Throw in a competition, and the winner gets a prize for the most creative, funniest, or spookiest design.

-The tug-of-war fight, where local men and women team up and show off their brute strength, is not to be missed at your local school carnival.
-More than ever, it’s a chance to demonstrate the solidarity of the community and get into the spirit of the event.
+The tug-of-war fight, where supporters team up and show off their brute strength, is not to be missed at your school carnival.
+It’s a chance to demonstrate community solidarity and get into the spirit of the event.
 The two competing teams can donate to participate, and why not make them dress up as Superheroes, Vikings, or Gladiators for a bit of extra fun and humiliation?